digitalbricklayer/techteapotcom/src/content/articles/high-density-data-center-monitoring-verification-and-auditing/index.md

 ---
-title: "High Density Data Center Monitoring Verification and Auditing"
+title: "Server Room Installation Verification Testing"
 description: "High density verification testing can be required when equipment is newly installed or moved from some other location in the server room."
 date: 2022-02-18
-thumbnail: "img/placeholder.png"
+thumbnail: "/images/accessories_tn.png"
 draft: true
 ---